Care of a Basset Hound

 The Vaccination Certificate will state when his next lot of shots are due.

 You will need to worm your puppy again when he reasches 12 weeks of age (you can purchase worming suspensions and or tablets from your Vet) and then every month until six months of age; thereafter treat every 3 months or on Veterinary advice.
 You will have to weigh your puppy to know how much worming treatment is required each time.
 Be aware that some worms carried by dogs can actually be passed onto humans, so it pays to keep it up to date for a healthy pet and family!
 Also make sure that the worming programme you use covers Hydatids that can be fatal if not treated.

 Whether you live in an area where Heartworm is prevalent or not, you will need to consult with your Veterinarian on the best prevention treatment available that will suit your lifestyle.
 Your puppy has NOT been on any treatment for Heartworm thus far so it is up to you to enquire with your vet and commence a routine to control this type of infestation.
 Heartworm is NOT something that is treated when you "worm" your Hound for intestinal worms.
-Heartworm is spread by mosquito bites so even if you do not live in an area where Heartworm is prevalent, it is still worth while following up on the prevention of it.
+Heartworm is spread by mosquito bites so even if you do not live in an area where Heartworm is prevalent, it is still worth while following up on the prevention of it, especially if you travel to areas that do have high incidences of Heartworm infestation.
 All it takes is for your dog to be bitten by a mosquito that has bitten another infected animal and your dog will can become infected.
-Once again, prevention is far better than the cure - as Heartworm can be fatal and at best, if your dog is infected, will certainly shorten the life span of your beloved Hound.
+Once again, prevention is far better than the cure - as Heartworm can be fatal and at best, if your dog is infected, could certainly shorten the life span of your beloved Hound.

 Fleas and Tick Control.